 4.2 Woman: any member of the female sex irrespective of age or status.

-OOPC has devised the following measures to protect the reproductive rights of women and promote gender equality at work.
+OOPC has devised the following measures to protect the reproductive rights of women and to promote gender equality at work by:

-- Constitute a gender committee, which will include representatives from all departments of OOPC specifically to address areas of reproductive concern to women.
+- Constituting a gender committee which will include representatives from all departments of OOPC, specifically to address areas of reproductive concern to women.

-- Workplace consultation regarding issues relating to equal opportunity for all staff, contract workers and third-party workers.
+- Implementing workplace consultation regarding issues relating to equal opportunity for all staff, contract workers and third party workers.

 - Sensitization and awareness for women about their reproductive rights.

-- Ensure that no work with chemicals, especially pesticides, is undertaken by pregnant or breast-feeding women.
+- Ensuring that no work with chemicals, especially pesticides, is undertaken by pregnant or breast feeding women.

-- Give women specific break times or shift work schedules to enable effective breast feeding.
+- Giving women specific break times or shift work schedules to enable effective breast feeding.

 - The Grievance Management Procedure (GP27) should be followed if any of the above rights are perceived to have been violated.